Home Sweet Home (2005 film): Plot

 May moves into a new apartment in Hong Kong with her husband Ray and son Chi-lo.
 While they are moving in, Chi-lo and May see a hideous creature.
 They tell Ray what they have seen and he suggests moving out.
 However, as they have already paid a lot for their new home, May and her family decide to stay.

 One day, May brings Chi-lo to a neighbour's birthday party.
-During this time, Chi-lo is kidnapped by the creature, which is revealed to be an deformed, insane woman who has mistaken the boy for her son.
+During this time, Chi-lo is kidnapped by the creature, which is revealed to be a deformed, insane woman who has mistaken the boy for her son.
 After informing the police, May and Ray begin searching the complex.
 In the parking garage, Ray is stabbed by the woman with a makeshift knife.
 Critically wounded, he is rushed to the hospital.

 With her neighbours refusing to help, May is forced to continue the search alone.
 While searching the complex's air ducts and nearly being attacked by the woman, she falls through a vent cover leading to the outside of the complex and gets knocked out upon hitting the ground.
 A second attempt involves the help of a dog, which quickly picks up the woman's scent and tracks her to a rooftop.
 The dog scares Chi-lo and is killed by the woman, but not before it bites off one of her fingers.
 When May arrives, she ends up collecting the severed finger from the dog's mouth.